therealpaulgg/ssh-sync/README.md

 Machine A does `D_aPriv(enc_master_key)`, and then sends `E_bPub(master_key)` to the server.
 Server then saves this new encrypted master key.

+# Other Technical Details

+## SSH Config Parsing

+Part of the syncing process will be where the program parses a user's SSH config file, and then sends the parsed format over to the server.
+Other machines, when syncing, will be able to have new config files generated for them based on what is in the server (and the CLI will handle changing user directories & OS changes).

 ## Data Conflicts

 TODO: after parsing SSH config, if there are duplicate entries, attempt to merge, but with conflicts, ask user how to resolve.

 TODO: what if duplicate keys get uploaded? ask user to replace/skip

+# P2P Concept

+If P2P was to be implemented, a lot of the crypto needed for the server implementation would be unnecessary.
+This is how a request would probably go:

+Machine B wants Machine A's keys and config.
+Machine A challenges Machine B with a phrase.
+Machine B responds to challenge, and sends its public key.
+Assuming challenge is passed, Machine A encrypts its data using EC-DH-A256GCM (Machine B public key) and sends it over to Machine B.
+Machine B would receive the data, decrypt it, and the program would manage things as necessary.

+All the other functionality of the program (i.e SSH config parser) would remain the same.